yash-web267/yashi-web267/README.md

-Hi, I am Yashi
+Hi, I am Yashi,
-Full Stack Developer
+an aspiring Full Stack Developer and a Software Engineering Student.